wpeasy/animate-in-viewport/README.md

 # animate-in-viewport
-Current code is based on Elementor.
+Current code is based on Elementor and Bricks.
 It could easily be adjusted for other environments

-An Elementor event is used for initialisation and the device type is detected using a data attribute on body, added by Elementor
+With Elementor, an event is used for initialisation and the device type is detected using a data attribute on body, added by Elementor

+With Bricks, breakpoint.css sets a body.content to a value based on the screen width. breakpoint.js defines a function that reads this value
 Other than that, the code is generic.
 Also, it does not have any dependencies.

 Example Viewport animations